tvshowtracker/tv/README.md

 ## Usage

-Go to https://tvshowtracker.github.io/tv/ to use the TV Show Tracker
+You can either go to https://tvshowtracker.github.io/tv/ to use the TV Show Tracker, or you can download the project to your local machine and open the `index.html` file with your browser.

 TV Show Tracker groups your shows into two areas - currently airing shows, and not currently airing shows.
 You can manually move shows between these two areas.